 The new model featured unitized construction and a new Falcon inline-six in 144 (2.4) or 170 cubic inch (2.8 litre) displacements.
 For 1964, the Falcon and Ranchero received new exterior styling and by this time were available with two larger engines including a 260 cubic inch (4.2 litre) Ford Challenger V8.

 A 1964 Ranchero was employed as a work truck at Goldfinger’s Aurik Stud Farm in Kentucky.
-It was finished in Dynasty Green metallic with a Palomino vinyl interior and was eqiuipped with white-sidewall tyres.
-Lack of V8 badging indicates it was powered by a 170 cubic inch (2.8 litre) or 200 cubic inch (3.3 litre) inline six.
+It was finished in Dynasty Green metallic with a Palomino vinyl interior and was equipped with white-sidewall tyres.
+Lack of V8 badging indicates it was powered by one of the aforementioned six-cylinder engines, or the larger 200 cubic inch (3.3 litre) inline six.

 The script called for the Ranchero to transport the remains of a compacted Lincoln Continental containing $1 Million in gold bullion along with the corpse of the late Mr. Solo from the scrapyard back to Goldfinger’s compound.
 Unfortunately, the maximum payload of the 1964 Ranchero was only 800 lbs (363 kg).